Davis Riley betting profile: Sony Open in Hawaii - PGA TOUR

 Riley's recent performances

-- Riley's best finish over his last ten appearances was a tie for 32nd at the FedEx St. Jude Championship, where he finished at 4-under.
+- Riley's best finish over his last ten appearances came at the FedEx St. Jude Championship, where he finished tied for 32nd with a score of 4-under.

 - Riley has an average of -0.697 Strokes Gained: Off-the-Tee in his past five tournaments.